 Why Is the Power Out?
 Weather Impacts on the Electric Utility Grid, Anticipated Property Claims

-The catastrophic winter weather events that occurred this week in southern parts of the U.S., especially in Texas, wreaked havoc on the electric utility grid.
+In February 2021, the catastrophic winter weather events that occurred in southern parts of the U.S., especially in Texas, wreaked havoc on the electric utility grid.
 Millions of people lost power and some areas were on mandated rolling blackouts.
 Many people suffered in the cold, without power, wondering how this could be occurring in 2021 in the United States.
 Right now, there are a lot more questions than answers, and we may not fully understand all the issues contributing to the outages for weeks or months.

 In the meantime, we have developed this short blog post to help you understand how we get our power under normal circumstances, the impacts of weather events on the main components of our electric utility grid, and how to navigate the property damage claims that will result from this week's catastrophic events.